citation-style-language/documentation/specification.rst

 Types
 ~~~~~~~~
-For each item type listed in Appendix III, there is a corresponding term.
+For each item type listed in `Appendix III - Types`_, there is a corresponding term.

 Locators
 ~~~~~~~~